sgmurphy/wordpress-plugins/simple-banner/readme.txt

 === Simple Banner - An easy to use Banner/Bar/Notification/Announcement for the top or bottom of your website ===
 Contributors: rpetersen29
 Donate link: https://www.paypal.me/rpetersenDev
-Tags: banner, bar, top, announcement, notification, simple, bulletin, notice, cta, free Requires at least: 3.0.1
+Tags: banner, bar, announcement, notification, notice Requires at least: 3.0.1
 Tested up to: 6.5.3
-Stable tag: 2.17.1
+Stable tag: 2.17.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html